britannic/blacklist/regx/README.md

     SUFX: regexp.MustCompile(`(?:#.*|\{.*|[/[].*)\z`),
 }
 ```
-Objects is a struct of *re populated with precompiled regex objects
+Objects is a struct of *OBJ populated with precompiled regex objects

 ## func Get